Switching between Providers

 In the event of a dispute about the legitimacy of the contract, the customer is entitled to request a copy of the authorisation, a signed authorisation form (CAF), or of the recording of the TPV/VCaf, whichever is applicable.

 Before changing your service provider, you should check to see if you are still in contract with your existing provider.
 Most home phone contracts are for a minimum 12 month period, however service providers also offer 18 month and 24 month contracts.
-If you change providers before the minimum period is over, you will normally be charged for the period of time remaining on your contract.
-This is known as an early termination fee.
+If you change providers before the minimum period is over, you will still be charged for the period of time remaining on your first contract.
+This is known as a cancellation penalty or early termination fee.

 If you have received a contract change notification from your current provider and if you do not accept the proposed modification to your contract you can cancel your contract immediately without penalty.